 Enter Nate.
 He’s just about the last thing Michelle wants hanging around the gas station she works.
 Impossibly tall and somber, Nate is just too nice to dislike.
 She tries.
 Fails.

 They begin working together and at first out of boredom, Michelle pries into Nate’s life.
-She finds more sadness and more compassion than she could have imagined. … Continue reading
+She finds more sadness and more compassion than she could have … Continue reading